Melissa-code/pacMan/README.md

 _______________________________________________________

-Design pattern : MVC (model, vue, index)
+Design pattern : MVC (model, view, index)

-- Create all the classes in the modele
+- Create all the classes in the model

-- Display the game in the vue
+- Display the game in the view